noahehall/nim/README.md

 ## recommended ramp up

 - this repo serves two purposes
-  1. [online documentation](https://noahehall.github.io/nim/htmldocs/main.html) you can read while coding
+  - 1. [online documentation](https://noahehall.github.io/nim/htmldocs/main.html) you can read while coding
+    - generally concise abbreviations extracted from one of the nim docs/blogs/etc, always check the nimdocs
-  2. [source code](./main.nim) you can execute while reading
+  - 2. [source code](./main.nim) you can execute while reading
+    - generally concise API invocations of the subject at hand, definitely not comprehensive
-- thus each `*chapter*` has docs to read and code to run:
+- thus each _chapter_ has docs to read and code to run:
   - 0: tutorials (indented below) > [helloworld](/helloworld/helloworld.nim) > [sugar](/deepdives/sugar.nim)
     - [adambard: learn x in y minutes](https://learnxinyminutes.com/docs/nim/)
     - [flaviut: nim by example](https://nim-by-example.github.io/)